 Step 7: Repeat this with the top end of the middle vertical strip.

-Using this basic formula, you could weave a larger lattice using smaller strips of dough, or even a smaller lattice consisting of 6 larger pieces of dough.
+- Weave a larger lattice using smaller strips of dough, or a smaller lattice consisting of larger pieces of dough, or any variation.

 Tips for Success